National Language Act 1963/67

-The National Language Act 1963/67 (Akta Bahasa Kebangsaan 1963/67), is a Malaysian laws which enacted to consolidate the law relating to the use of the national language.
+The National Language Act 1963/67 (Akta Bahasa Kebangsaan 1963/67), is a Malaysian law enacted to consolidate the law relating to the use of the national language, as promised by the preceding Malayan government to be done 10 years after its independence.

 Structure

 The National Language Act 1963/67, in its current form (1 January 2006), consists of 11 sections and no schedule (including 4 amendments), without separate Part.